Redeemer Classical School is a different kind of school.

 The system of interlocking monopolies that is American education has given most American children and their teachers substandard preparation for a Christ-centered life of moral and mental excellence.
-The fruits of this are everywhere, in the degredation of American families, in decades of shockingly low reading habits and proficiency among average Americans, in coarsened and overemotional political discourse, in cold hearts towards Christ in our homes and churches.
+The fruits of this are everywhere, in the degradation of American families, in decades of shockingly low reading habits and proficiency among average Americans, in coarsened and overemotional political discourse, in cold hearts towards Christ in our homes and churches.

 Schools cannot save a person’s soul.
 Only Jesus can.
 But schools can support Christ’s work or fight it.
 Our goal, of course, is to do the former.